- August 23, 2018

-It is recommended to seek out health insurance.
+It is recommended to seek out health insurance, whether that be catholic share insurance or family plan insurance.
 It allows access to private clinics and healthcare.
 It has been estimated that about 25 percent of the population have private health insurance for its benefits.
 Private doctors are legally allowed to conduct surgical and diagnostic operations in a hospital.

 Andorra healthcare coverage for foreigners

 Private health Insurance coverage is highly advised before visiting Andorra.
 When visiting Andorra as a foreign national you are liable to pay for all medical costs.
 European visitors need to note that the European Health Insurance Card (EHIC) is not accepted in Andorra.

 What type & when do most accidents in Andorra happen?